brandon-rhodes/blog/texts/brandon/2018/sympy.md

 the angles can disappear entirely!

-But I wasn’t eager to perform all the substitutions by hand, so I turned to Python’s `SymPy` library to perform the symbolic math.
+But I wasn’t eager to perform all the substitutions by hand, so I turned to Python’s `SymPy` library.

 ## First mistake: thinking there was global state